The complete facts of the Antriksh Parshwanath Dispute

 - Both the sects to observe the points agreed upon the Time Table set in 1905

-- As the person who had defaced the Katisutra from the idol has not been identified and caught, no one can be held guilty for the same.
+- As the person who had defaced the Katisutra from the idol had not been identified and caught, no one could be held guilty for the same.

-- Shwetambars have the right to conduct Lep and add Chakshus (eyes) to the idol and decorate it with Tika, Mugat (Crown) and Aangi.
+- Shwetambars had the right to conduct Lep and add Chakshus (eyes) to the idol and decorate it with Tika, Mugat (Crown) and Aangi.

-- To protect the religious beliefs of Digambars, the Shwetambars to make the Katisutra and Kandora thinner.
+- To protect the religious beliefs of Digambars, the Shwetambars were instructed to make the Katisutra and Kandora thinner.

-- Digambars not to obstruct on Kati-Sutra made by Shwetambars.
+- Digambars were asked not to obstruct on Kati-Sutra made by Shwetambars.